OpenDMA/opendma-spec/OpenDMA-Spec.md

   A *Repository* represents a place where all Objects are stored.
 It represents the *context* defined in §4.
 Classes inside one Repository need not be valid in another Repository.

 - Document
   A *Document* is the atomic element users work on in a content based environment.
 It can be compared to a file in a file system.
 Unlike files, it may consist of multiple octet streams.
-These contnt streams can for example old images of the individual pages that make up the document.
+These content streams can for example contain images of the individual pages that make up the document.
   A Document is able to keep track of its changes (versioning) and manage the access to it (checkin and checkout).

 - ContentElement